ioos/Cloud-Sandbox/jupyterhub/README.md

 ## Setting up SSL/HTTPS

 It is recommended to run Nginx as a reverse proxy to your JupyterHub instance.
-Nginx has already been installed as part of the Cloud Sandbox.
+Nginx is installed as part of the Cloud Sandbox installation but additional configuration is likely needed for custom deployments.
 Follow [these instructions](https://github.com/jupyterhub/jupyterhub-the-hard-way/blob/HEAD/docs/installation-guide-hard.md#using-nginx) to configure Nginx.

 If you are planning on running SSL/HTTPS, you will need to generate your own certificates and point the Nginx configuration to those.